Series: Performance Dashboards

 2. Click Owned by anyone filter.

-3. From the drop-down, select Owned by me.
+3. From the drop-down, select the required ownership type as Owned by anyone, Owned by me, or Not owned by me.

 4. To exit full-screen mode, press Escape